BinarCode/laravel-restify/docs/docs/4.0/filtering/filtering.md

 ## Eager loading - aka withs

 When get a repository index or details about a single entity, often we have to get the related entities (we have access to).
-This eager loading is configurable by Restify as follow:
+This eager loading is configurable by Restify as following:

 ```php
 public static $related = ['posts'];